 Step 2: If the media embedded in the slide is incompatible, the Optimize Media Compatibility dialogue box will appear on the screen.

 Step 3: By clicking the option, the media file will be processed by scanning.
 If the problem is at its initials, the compatibility optimizing wizard will fix it.
 Still, if the problem is not solved, the actual reason will appear in the dialogue wizard.

 If optimizing media compatibility in PowerPoint is not the solution for your problem, then the next efficient solution is to check the codecs, as if you don’t have installed the right multimedia codecs on your computer will lead to the problem of PowerPoint that cannot play media mp4.
 But if you already have installed codecs, just update them.

 Step 1: Install the multimedia codecs on your device.
 Installing them will allow the smooth functioning of media files on the device.

 Step 2: in case of already installed codecs, update them.
 If still not working appropriately, give them a reinstallation.

 Solution 3: Make Sure the Audio/Video Format Is Supported

 One of the important factors that may impose the error, i.e., PowerPoint cannot play media mp4, is media compatibility with device pr PowerPoint.
 Using the supported media versions and formats helps to rule out the error.

 For the audio media files, PowerPoint 2010 supports WAV files.
-It means if using an MP3 file format, you will get the error message, i.e., PowerPoint cannot play media.
+It means if using an MP3 file format, you will get the error message, i.e., cannot play media in PowerPoint.
 In addition to WAV, PowerPoint 2016 supports M4a encoded with AAC audio.